davewsmith/play/dockerized-flask-celery/NOTES.md

 ## Round 8, after a distracting interlude

-Pass a row ID to the tasks so that it can fetch source data and store target data.
+Pass a row ID to the tasks so that it can fetch source data and store output data.

   * First, prefactor to move tasks into the main blueprint
+  * Next, speak current SQLAlchemy, which has evolved a bit